gavinslim/nwhacks2019/README.md

 4. **Software - DialogFlow**
   - Provide statistics over DialogFlow

 ### Challenges we ran into
- * Frame-rate and detection accuracy of the Cascade Network
+ * Frame-rate and detection accuracy of the Cascade Network, worked around by reducing image feed resolution and eliminated frame drawing
- * Initial configuration of RPi with OpenCV and Raspbian Stretch.
-Ensured all libraries were installed and cross-checked with available documentations and tutorials
+ * Initial configuration of RPi with OpenCV and Raspbian Stretch, took wayyy too long
  * Optimizing processing speed of RPi when running detection algorithm (WiP)
+ * Reached Azure Vision API call limit multiple times.
+Switched from cross checking all predictions with all known IDs to using FaceList, drastically reducing API calls

 ### Accomplishments that we're proud of
  * Implementing Harr feature-based cascade classifier for face detection
+ * Smoothly functioning transition from cascade to Azure Face API

 ### What we learned
  * How cascade classifier works and harr feature-based classifier is generated